Animesh705/Animesh705/README.md

 ## 🚀 About Me

-I'm a final-year B.Tech student specializing in Artificial Intelligence and Machine Learning with a solid foundation in Data Structures, Algorithms, and Full-Stack Web Development.
+I'm a final-year B.Tech student specialising in Artificial Intelligence and Machine Learning with a solid foundation in Data Structures, Algorithms, and Full-Stack Web Development.
 I'm passionate about building scalable AI solutions and contributing to impactful tech projects.

 - 🔭 Currently exploring LLMs, NLP, and Computer Vision
 - 💡 Experienced with MERN stack and AI frameworks like TensorFlow and PyTorch